- The Life Aquatic with Steve Zissou

 - Berlinale 2017

 - We had better luck this year than last year - I liked 4 films out of 4 this time.
 The Dinner proves that a dinner table at a fine restaurant is probably not a good place to explore the dark corners of a family.
 Two brothers and their wives try anyway, and it ends just short of all-out war.
 Lost City of Z tells the story of an adventurer going up the jungle rivers of Amazonia in the early 20th century, and the sacrifices he has to make in life and death.
 The Bar tells a disturbing story seemingly set in the middle of everyday life in the city.
 But it's a fight for life and death and betrayal amongst strangers finding themselves confined in a bar together.
 The Party is supposed to be a celebration, but soon takes a dark turn when nasty truths are aired.
-Nobody goes out the same person that went in - a lot happens in just 71 minutes.
+Nobody goes out as the same person that they came in - a lot happens in just 71 minutes.

 - Kundschafter des Friedens